fedenunez/creative-theme-jekyll/index.md

 ## Start now!

-Out of the box, **BeoLiving Intelligence** does not need an installer, a few simple non technical steps and it is ready to shine.
+**BeoLiving Intelligence** does not need an installer, a few simple non technical steps and it is ready to shine.

 Follow the _Quick setup_ to get your **BeoLiving Intelligence** up and running.
 Go to the _User guide_ for better understanding of all the posibilities of **BeoLiving Intelligence**.
 The _Link to third parties_ guide lists all the steps to enable some of the third party services like